schm0m/RL-exercises/README.md

 # RL_exercises
 Welcome to the RL exercises repository!
 You will work with this repository for the duration of the course, so please take your time to familiarize yourself with its structure.

+## Excercises
+Each week, you'll have a task that corresponds to that week's lecture.
+Each task is made up of 3 levels and additional material for you to reference.
+You do **not** need to complete every level each week, instead think of them like this:

+1. Level 1: The basics from the lecture.
+This is mandatory and will be tested via autograding.
+Level 1 will mainly help you understand the basics of the week's topic better.
+2. Level 2: Here we want to increase your understanding of how the algorithms we implement work in practice.
+This level will often ask you to run or design additional experiments, brainstorm improvements or compare results between environments and methods.
+Level 2 will build your intuition on how to solve RL environments in practice.
+3. Level 3: This level is mainly for those who are very motivated and want to dive deeper into the current topic.
+We will ask you to implement more advanced ideas from the lecture or the literature, sometimes only with a paper for guidance.
+Level 3 will prepare you for implementing and extending ongoing research - this also means it's a lot of work!
+While we believe you should attempt Level 2 most weeks, it is perfectly fine to only select one or two weeks to tackle Level 3.

+Apart from the levels, we will also link material of different sorts for each week.
+These are not mandatory, often go beyond the lecture and will not be the topic of your exams.
+There are two sorts of material we provide: academic material you can use as a reference to read deeper into a topic and guidance on practical aspects of RL.
+You can use both at your discretion, they are intended as resources in case you need to debug your method or possibly need a more advanced method in the first place.

 ## Repository Structure
 Each week's task and code stubs can be found in `rl_exercises`.
 This is where you code and where you should store the result for each week.